triplefivedrew/triplefivedrew.github.io/_posts/2014-10-04-shipping-from-china.markdown

 Above all, only ship internationally if the business is worth having.
 There are enough costs of trading overseas and geographic is only the longest.
 Consider if it's all worth it.

-As we grow we're monitor orders are coming from (and where interest is coming from - those two are not necessarily the same) and planning to open regional hubs to help keep stock closer to customers - which is a whole other ballgame for another post.
+As we're growing we are monitoring where orders are coming from (and where interest is coming from - those two are not necessarily the same) and planning to open regional hubs to help keep stock closer to customers - which is a whole other ballgame for another post.